grochmal/hq-dw/README.md

 based on a web framework, can easily be run with different parts of it on different machines.

+TODO

 ### |0x401| Why would you like to distribute?

 The warehouse became too big to run on a single machine.
+TODO

 ### |0x402| Example setup

 `uwsgi` is really needed here.
+TODO

 ### |0x403| What would you need to change